Consumer Science Lesson Plans [Free PDF]

 The practice of comparing prices and quality among different products before making a purchase.

-See also The Jungle ESL Lesson Plan [Free PDF]
+See also ESL Globalization Lesson Plan [Free PDF]

 Contextual Usage